SHLOK333/Dark-Pattern-Detector-/README.md

-message me on how to run the extension and do the working and help me out... first get your api key from twillo
+message me on how to run the extension and do the working and help me out... first get your api key from twillo check raw